 Each of these five has a unique role, addresses a specific audience, has a unique objective and can add to your overall marketing approach.
 Each requires separate content and a separate approach.

-The key element of the five-legged plan is to tie all five legs together.
+The key element of the 5-pillar plan is to tie all five areas together.
 Each element supports the other four, all with the objective of increasing your bottom line by attracting inbound leads.
 Each element must create a draw from the target audience it is designed to reach.

 This approach takes some work, and requires a fair bit of content, but will spread your image across a larger audience that if you simply use one of these social media.

 Your primary site is designed to sell your product, service or ideas.
 Your site is where you want to attract people that are potential customers.
 It can be an e-commerce site, selling an actual product.
 It can also be a site that simply describes your products, services or ideas and directs the reader to a place where they can make a decision.
 A Realtor, for example, cannot sell a home from a site, but can certainly describe homes available for sale and let the reader know who to actually visit the place and who to contact to make that next step.
 It is the site you want an inbound lead to find.